michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 ### That's it!

 Wow, you really know a lot now!
-The only big thing left to teach you are **Subjects**.
-I know you must be hungry for some practical examples, but don't worry, they're coming!
+The only big thing left to teach you are [**Subjects**](http://swiftpearls.com/RxSwift-for-dummies-3-Subjects.html).